 Finding your ideal size starts with one simple measurement.
 You don’t need any special equipment—a flexible measuring tape will do the trick.

 - Find Your Starting Point: Sit down and bend your knee to a 90-degree angle.
 Feel for the soft spot just below your kneecap.
-This is where your shin pad should stop at the top.
+Your shin pad should stop at the top of that spot.

 - Locate the End Point: Now, find the top of your ankle, right above where your football boot would flex.
 The shin pad should end here to allow for full ankle mobility.